An Official Website of the Commonwealth of Kentucky

-This is a summary of hunting laws, intended solely for informational use and is applicable July 2019 - February 2020.
-The exact wording of Kentucky's deer hunting laws can be viewed here.
+summary of hunting laws, intended solely for informational use and is applicable July 2020 – February 2021.
+The exact wording of Kentucky's deer hunting laws can be viewed

 This success story is brought to you by Kentucky Fish and Wildlife’s long and storied history of sound, science-based deer management.
 Nowadays, hunters are the primary managers of the state’s deer herd.
 The department’s guidelines maximize opportunities for hunters while helping to balance deer herd numbers through carefully considered zones and bag limits.
 Read on for more information about deer hunting in Kentucky.